If you want to be a successful yoga instructor, build a brand and set yourself apart, you must have the right yoga instructor qualification.

 Another avenue could be to check third-party review sites like Trustpilot and Review Centre.
 What have previous students said about their experience?
 Some providers may claim they offer a five-star service on their website, but independent reviews will often reveal a very different side to the story.

-The starting point for new yoga instructors and teachers is the Level 3 Diploma in Teaching Yoga, to give it its official title.
+The starting point for new yoga instructors and teachers is the face-to-face Level 3 Diploma in Teaching Yoga, to give it its official title.
+There’s also the option of online yoga teacher training.
 This is a standalone course that carries no entry requirements.
 No one will be expecting you to be fluent in Sanskrit or effortlessly perform headstands and backbends, but if you have your sights set on becoming a yogi, chances are you’ll have already taken part in classes and have some, even if only informal, knowledge about the subject.

 It will naturally vary from student to student but typically the level 3 diploma can be completed in around six months.
 As the qualification is internationally-recognised by all leading gyms, health clubs and leisure facilities the door is wide open to you once you qualify.
 You’ll be free to explore a career as a freelance yoga instructor, start your own fitness retreat, deliver online classes and much more.